 Erin is a poet and essayist, presently living in northern Colorado.
 She has an MFA from Naropa University and her poems have been published by Fast Forward Press, Indigo Ink, Wolverine Farm, Colorado Life Magazine, and Buddhist Poetry Review.
-She’s the author of memory holes and has a chapbook coming out in early 2014 from Dancing Girl Press.
-She keeps a literary sort of blog at: emvlovely.wordpress.com.
+She’s the author of memory holes and keeps a literary sort of blog at: emvlovely.wordpress.com.

 Stephen is the author of Sixteen Scenes from a Film I Never Wanted to See.
 His 2nd novel, Come Away, will be published by Dzanc Books in 2014.
 He teaches writing in Global Liberal Studies at NYU and lives in Manhattan with his two daughters.